jackTabsCode/asphalt/README.md

 -   `asset_dir`: path
     -   The directory of assets to upload to Roblox.
+-	`exclude_assets`: array<string> (optional)
+	-	An array of glob patterns to exclude when processing the assets directory.
 -   `write_dir`: path
     -   The directory to output the generated code to.
 This should probably be somewhere in your game's source folder.
 -   `creator`: Creator